-Extreme variation in remarketing performance persists; it is still fairly common for performance of individual BEV models against clean to vary between 80% and 120%, although this is much less than the variation seen for many volume petrol and diesel models at the end of 2023.
+Extreme variation in remarketing performance persists; it is still fairly common for performance of individual BEV models against clean to vary between 80% and 120%, although this is much less than the variation seen for many volume petrol and diesel models in the current market.

 Following the downward movement in prices, nearly new used values for almost all BEVs are now back well below cost new but some models still appear to have further to fall, as indicated by our continuing negative editorial adjustments in our forecasts.
 However, in some cases we have now applied small positive adjustments in the expectation of a modest recovery in values and a realignment against ICE equivalents, or we have not applied the full used value reductions seen to date in our Interproduct reforecasts.
 Supply and demand for BEVs will continue to wax and wane over the longer term, but consumers retain the desire to reduce emissions and even in the minority of cases where there is a higher capital outlay, the cost of ownership situation will remain favourable under any sensible charging regime.
-Despite criticisms of the expansion of the ULEZ in London, there is still the prospect of new clean air zones (for example in Glasgow) and updates and extensions to the existing schemes, further fuelling demand for lower emission vehicles.
+There is still the prospect of new clean air zones (for example in Glasgow) and updates and extensions to the existing schemes, further fuelling demand for lower emission vehicles.
 There are signs that retail prices are now reflecting some of the reductions in trade prices as aged stock is disposed of and these cheaper prices are also likely to further stimulate consumer demand.